-Our traditional Thanksgiving menu, overloaded with mashed potatoes, bread stuffing, and syrupy sweet potatoes, begged for something else.
-I wanted to add a salad, and lucky for me, my mother-in-law understood and found this recipe for romaine salad with pears, blue cheese and pecans.
+With sides of mashed potatoes, bread stuffing, and syrupy sweet potatoes, our Thanksgiving menu begged for something else.
+I wanted to add a salad and lucky for me, my mother-in-law showed me this recipe.

-Make this romaine salad with pears, blue cheese and pecans—when the letters, S, P, or B come around they will be grateful for salad, pears or pecans and blue cheese.
+Serve this romaine salad with pears, blue cheese and pecans for Thanksgiving.
+When the letters, S, P, or B come around everyone will give thanks for salad, pears or pecans and blue cheese.

 Romaine Salad with Pears, Blue Cheese and Pecans recipe details: